ITRS-Group/cordial/integrations/pagerduty/README.md

 ### Configuration Logic

-All other behaviour is (should be) configurable.
 When run as either an Action from a Rule or an Effect from an Alert, Geneos sets a number of environment variables which can be used in the configuration to build custom Pagerduty values.
 The defaults given below (prefixed with an `_` underscore) are some of these.
 See the Geneos documentation for more details.

 The default configuration sets the following: